NordicESMhub/climate-data-tutorial/_episodes/02-cds.md

 ## What data format for Climate data?

-Climate data can become large very quickly (as we usually need to analyze data over large period of time and covering large geographical areas) so we do not store them as text files (csv, tabular, etc.) to compress them as much as possible without loosing any important information.
+Climate data can become large very quickly (as we usually need to analyze data over large period of time and covering large geographical areas) so we do not store them as text files (i.e., your usual ASCII format, csv files, tabular, etc.) to compress them as much as possible without loosing any important information.

-All Climate data are stored in **binary** format and are not *human readable*.
+All Climate data are stored in **binary** format and hence are not *human readable*.

 Depending on the type of Climate data, you may have the choice between several data formats: